ivoyager/ivbinary_maker/README.md

 # ivbinary_maker

 Converts raw source data into binary or image files for use in I, Voyager.
-* Asteroids - Generates binaries usable for dev builds after 2023-02-18.
+* Asteroids - Generate binaries usable for dev builds after 2023-02-18.
-* Comets - WIP
-* Rings - WIP.
-Make 1d texture for a Saturn rings shader!
+* Rings - Make a '1D' texture for a Saturn rings shader!
+(The shader is WIP.)
+* Comets - PLANNED.
 * Stars - PLANNED.
 Stars as shader vertecies.

 Download raw data files into folders described below:

 ## source_asteroids
 #### Required!
+These are large files so not Git-tracked.
-Source: Asteroids - Dynamic Site, https://newton.spacedys.com/astdys/
+Download from: Asteroids - Dynamic Site, https://newton.spacedys.com/astdys/

 Proper elements:
 * all.syn	-	Numbered and multiopposition asteroids; the catalog contains the Main Belt and Hungaria asteroids.